 The Magic Mirror of Life: A Search for Camera Obscura Room is an excellent web site that deals with both the camera obscura room, which Vermeer may have been familiar with, and the mobile type that Vermeer most likely used.

-A. Mayor Hyatt, "The Photographic Eye," Bulletin of the Metropolitan Museum of Art, new series, vol. 1, 1946
+A. Mayor Hyatt, "The Photographic Eye," Bulletin of the Metropolitan Museum of Art, 1946.

 Vermeer's compositions have probably not been studied sufficiently.
 An overall comparative analysis would make a major contribution towards the understanding of one of the artist's fundamental vehicles of expression.

-Arthur Wheelock, noted Vermeer expert, has investigated the intricacies of Vermeer's compositions in both Vermeer and the Art of Painting (1995) and the catalogue entries of the Washington/The Hague Vermeer exhibition, Johannes Vermeer (1998).
+Arthur K. Wheelock Jr., noted Vermeer expert, has investigated the intricacies of Vermeer's compositions in both Vermeer and the Art of Painting (1995) and the catalogue entries of the Washington/The Hague Vermeer exhibition, Johannes Vermeer (1998).